EVIDENCE-BASED TOXICOLOGY COLLABORATION

 Better conduct and reporting of studies

-A healthy evidence pipeline is dependent on well-reported studies conducted using valid methods.
+A healthy evidence pipeline depends on an inflow of well-reported studies, conducted using valid methods.

-The Research Methods Working Group is developing guidance, checklists, and appraisal tools to help improve the conduct and reporting of primary research.
+Our Research Methods Working Group is developing guidance, checklists, and appraisal tools to help improve the quality of primary studies and reduce research waste.

 An open book in front of two piles of books.